hanami/controller/README.md

 Articles::Index.new.call({})
 ```

-### Lotus::Router integration
+### Hanami::Router integration

-While Lotus::Router works great with this framework, Lotus::Controller doesn't depend on it.
+While Hanami::Router works great with this framework, Hanami::Controller doesn't depend on it.
 You, the developer, are free to choose your own routing system.

 But, if you use them together, the **only constraint is that an action must support _arity 0_ in its constructor**.